Biloxi Blues (film)

-Biloxi Blues is a 1988 American military comedy-drama film directed by Mike Nichols, written by Neil Simon, and starring Matthew Broderick and Christopher Walken.
+Biloxi Blues is a 1988 American military comedy drama film directed by Mike Nichols, written by Neil Simon, and starring Matthew Broderick and Christopher Walken.

 Simon adapted his semi-autobiographical 1984 play of the same title, the second chapter in what is known as the Eugene trilogy, the first being Brighton Beach Memoirs and the third being Broadway Bound.

 Plot

-During World War II, Jewish teenager Eugene Jerome of Brooklyn is drafted into the United States Army.
-Jerome sets three goals—lose his virginity, survive the war, and become a writer.
-He is sent to basic training at Keesler Field near Biloxi, Mississippi.
+During World War II, Jewish teenager Eugene Jerome of Brooklyn is drafted into the United States Army and sent to basic training at Keesler Field in Biloxi, Mississippi.
+He sets himself three goals: lose his virginity, survive the war, and become a writer.
 Jerome keeps a journal to record his impressions of his fellow draftees.
 The new privates are trained by Sergeant Toomey, a wounded veteran with a steel plate in his head.
 Toomey imposes arbitrary rules and metes out harsh punishments.

-A recruit named Epstein refuses to accept Toomey's authority.
-Toomey imposes increasingly harsh punishments in an effort to break him, but Epstein refuses to compromise.
-While the other privates try to avoid Toomey's ire, they admire Epstein's determination.
-Toomey also eventually comes to respect Epstein's refusal to submit.
-One evening, Jerome proposes that each man share his fantasy of how he would spend his final days if he had only a week to live.
-They each pay five dollars, and Jerome agrees to judge the stories and pick a winner.
-Jerome chooses Epstein's fantasy of making Toomey do 200 push-ups.
-The men argue about Jerome's selection and Wykowski makes Anti-Semitic remarks, which leads to a confrontation between him and Epstein.
-Toomey ends it, but Jerome feels badly for not defending Epstein.
+A recruit named Epstein refuses to accept Toomey's authority, failing to be broken by Toomey's increasingly harsh punishments and earning the admiration of the other recruits and eventually Toomey's respect.
+Jerome makes a contest of each man sharing how he'd spend his final days if he had only a week to live.
+When Epstein says he would make Toomey do 200 push-ups in front of them, Jerome chooses him as the winner.
+Wykowski makes Anti-Semitic remarks, which leads to a confrontation between him and Epstein.
+Toomey ends it, but Jerome feels bad for not defending Epstein.
+When the soldiers prepare for a two-day leave, Wykowski reports his money has been stolen.
+Toomey demands the thief step forward and Epstein places money on Wykowski's footlocker.
+Toomey then reveals he took Wykowski's money to teach a lesson about securing valuables.
+Epstein is confined to the barracks for his false confession, and admits he did it feeling he would be punished by Toomey anyway.

-When the soldiers are about to go on a two-day leave, Wykowski reports that his money has been stolen.
-Toomey demands that the thief step forward and Epstein places money on Wykowski's footlocker.
-Toomey then reveals that he took Wykowski's money to teach Wykowski a lesson about securing his valuables.
-Epstein is confined to the barracks for having falsely confessed and tells Jerome that he did it because he was sure to be punished anyway, since Toomey wants to break him.
-Jerome accomplishes one goal when he has sex with Rowena, a prostitute.
-The platoon arrives back at the barracks before Jerome, where they discover his journal, take turns reading it aloud, and learn Jerome's private thoughts about them.
-When Jerome arrives, he realizes the journal is missing and Wykowski resumes reading from it.
+Jerome accomplishes his first goal while on leave when he loses his virginity to a prostitute, but the rest of the platoon returns to barracks before him and discover his journal.
+Jerome realizes the journal is missing when he returns, and finds the others have been reading from it.
 Epstein discovers that Jerome believes Epstein is gay.